sunnygirlzyq/Donglab.github.io/content/publication/3-A Multifunctional Micro-Electro-Opto-Mechanical (MEOM) Platform Based on Phase-transition Materials. Conference on Lasers and Electro-Optics (CLEO)/index.md

 ---
-title: 'A Multifunctional Micro-Electro-Opto-Mechanical (MEOM) Platform Based on Phase-transition Materials.Conference on Lasers and Electro-Optics (CLEO)'
+title: 'A Multifunctional Micro-Electro-Opto-Mechanical (MEOM) Platform Based on Phase-transition Materials.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here